nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 By "adding" is meant the following: `top_left.v` is added to `vis_area`'s top and `top_left.h` is added to `vis_area`'s left; `bot_right.v` is added to `vis_area`'s bottom and `bot_right.h` is added to `vis_area`'s right.

-**NOTE:** This function adds to (or "subtracts" from, if coordinate parameters are negative) the visual area rather than setting or replacing the visual area to the given coördinates.
+**NOTE:** This function adds to (or "subtracts" from, if coördinate parameters are negative) the visual area rather than setting or replacing the visual area to the given coördinates.

 Either `top_left` or `bot_right` can be null pointers, in which case they are ignored.